By Nicola Wright

 Now, there’s just the small matter of transferring your data.
 Here’s what you need to know about transferring your data to AWS, what tools are available, and how much it’ll cost.

-It is the process of moving data, applications, or other business components from an organization’s on-premises infrastructure to the cloud, or moving them from one cloud service to another.
+Data transfer is the process of moving data, applications, or other business components from an organization’s on-premises infrastructure to the cloud, or moving them from one cloud service to another.

 Before you decide which is the right data transfer method for you, you need to think about some key questions.
 According to Ed Laczynski, CEO at video CMS creator Zype, there are four factors to pay particular attention to.